TheOdinProject/curriculum/ruby/basic_ruby/writing_methods.md

 A method should be self-contained and only use those variables that have been passed in.
 Don't modify global variables or otherwise have side effects for your methods.
 By the same token, don't destructively modify the arguments or the object your method was called on (unless it's explicitly a bang! method).

 When **naming methods** the goal is to be descriptive but short.
 Name based on what it will return or what the major intended side effect will be.
-You won't be missing anything because the method should only do one thing anyway.
+You shouldn't be missing any parts from the name because the method should only do one thing anyway.
 If you can't tell what the method will return based on the name, you probably need a better name.
 If your method name seems insanely long, your method may be trying to do more than one thing.
 End with a question mark `?` if it will return true/false.

 What is **`self`**?
-It's a word that you see a whole lot in Ruby and it's actually pretty simple... it refers to whatever object the current method was called on (i.e. the "caller").
+It's a word that you see a whole lot in Ruby and it's actually pretty simple... it refers to whatever object the current method was called on (the "caller").
 So if I called `current_user.jump`, `current_user` is the caller of that method.
 Inside the definition of the `jump` method, `self` would refer to the current_user.

 That is incredibly useful because we create methods that could be called by any number of different objects so we need a way inside of that method to dynamically refer to whatever object called it.
 You may see something like this, which I could call on a hypothetical `User` object in my web application: